-NOTE: These air bags are certified to the new Federal regulations for Advanced Air Bags.
+NOTE: The Driver and Front Passenger Advanced Front Air Bags are certified to the new Federal regulations for Advanced Air Bags.

 The Advanced Front Air Bags have a multistage inflator design.
-This allows the air bag to have different rates of inflation based on the severity and type of collision.
+This allows the air bag to have different rates of inflation based on several factors, including the severity and type of collision.